Judah Folkman Chair in Surgery in the Vascular Biology Program at Boston Children's Hospital

 Dr. D’Amato’s contributions to the field of angiogenesis began during his postdoctoral fellowship with Dr. Folkman in 1992.
 During this time, he developed a novel system to screen existing drugs for anti-angiogenic activity.
 He reasoned that drugs that caused birth defects or amenorrhea could potential have unknown anti-angiogenic activity.
 By screening drugs with these reported side effects, he discovered the anti-angiogenic activity of thalidomide.
 At that time, thalidomide was a reviled drug used only for the treatment of leprosy.
 Dr. D’Amato and his group were the first to show that thalidomide inhibited angiogenesis and tumor growth in rabbits.
 Based on this work, Dr. D’Amato helped to initiate the first clinical trials to evaluate the effects of thalidomide on cancer progression.
 THALOMID was subsequently shown to be very effective in the treatment of multiple myeloma.
 Many studies have since demonstrated that bone marrow angiogenesis and angiogenic biomarkers are suppressed upon treatment with thalidomide, thereby confirming its anti-angiogenic effect in humans.
 Additionally, the anti-angiogenic activity of thalidomide is now an accepted mechanism of the drug’s teratogenic activity.

 In addition to his work on thalidomide, Dr. D’Amato and his laboratory have discovered that different strains of mice have vastly different angiogenic responses to the same stimulus.
 His work has established the major role of genetics in determining an individual's angiogenic responsiveness.
-Further elucidation of these genetic influences is expanding our ability to predict, and to potentially regulate, our susceptibility to angiogenesis - dependent diseases such as cancer, as well as a variety of ocular diseases including age-related macular degeneration.
+Further elucidation of these genetic influences is expanding our ability to predict, and to potentially regulate, our susceptibility to angiogenesis - dependent diseases such as cancer, as well as a variety of ocular diseases including age-related macular degeneration and glaucoma.